katerina-tziala/star-wars/README.md

 # Star Wars

-A React.js web application that uses the [Star Wars API](https://swapi.dev/).
+A Single Page Application using React.js and the [Star Wars API](https://swapi.dev/) to display information about star wars.

 ## Running the App Locally